-Our attorneys provide legal representation all over the State of North Carolina in the fields of Estate Planning, Probate, and Adult Guardianship/Incompetency.
+Our attorneys provide legal representation all over North Carolina in the fields of Estate Planning, Probate, Adult Guardianship/Incompetency, Business, Criminal Defense, and Litigation.
 Get help now from an experienced legal professional.

 It is our goal to give you as much information as you need to help you in your decision about whether you need an attorney and whether our North Carolina licensed attorneys are the right choice for you.